3 Subspace (Draft)

 The Physics and Technology of Warp Propulsion

-Preliminary remark Subspace as shown in Star Trek does not exist in present-day physics as a reality or only a theory.
+Subspace as shown in Star Trek does not exist in present-day physics as a reality or only a theory.
 It is a concept of storytelling.
 Subspace is necessary because FTL travel is impossible within the boundaries of special relativity as outlined in Chapter 1.2.
 Being part of a fictional universe, subspace has not been developed by far as consequently as a truly scientific idea would have required.
 On the contrary, everything we know about subspace is based on more or less random and often contradictory canon evidence.

 Important note A Google search for "subspace" gives us more than 90% Trek-related results.
 Most of the rest refers to concepts where a subspace is a subset to a space in a mathematical sense.
 In other words, the real subspace is a generic mathematical model, whereas Trek's subspace denotes a specific physical concept.
 The equal naming is nothing more than a coincidence.
-Well, and by now there is a BDSM-related "subspace", which apparently didn't even exist when I first did the search in 2005.

 Much of the following is speculation and not strictly based on observations, but it is conceived to comply with them.
 Some prominent subspace characteristics and phenomena will be made more plausible.
 Still, some contradictory evidence may remain simply because subspace was never meant to represent a scientific theory.

-Definition There is no canon definition of what subspace actually is.
+There is no canon definition of what subspace actually is.
 But there are countless canon accounts on subspace that allow to make a couple of presuppositions.

 1. Subspace must be present everywhere in the universe because sensors can measure subspace distortions wherever deemed necessary.
-So it looks like for every point in our space there is a corresponding point in subspace, otherwise the various measurements of subspace stress in a certain region of space and of the warp field which obviously has a spatially limited effect on subspace would make no sense.
+So it looks like for every point in our space there is a corresponding point in subspace, otherwise the various measurements of subspace stress in a certain region of space and of the warp field (which obviously has a spatially limited effect on subspace) would make no sense.

 2. It appears that subspace is a continuum in addition to and outside of the three dimensions of our normal space and to time.
 Subspace may be described as a dimension, and there would be plenty of them left in present-day string theories that subspace could represent.
 But it is most likely not equivalent to a fourth spatial dimension, since it exhibits considerably different characteristics than the three familiar dimensions.
 Submerging into subspace is not like moving in normal space.
 This specialty of subspace is not unlike the dimension of time.
 Time is not equivalent to spatial coordinates either, since "time's arrow" dictates a preferred direction.
-Consequently, we would not expect subspace "distances" to be measured in meters (or even in seconds).
+Consequently, we would not expect subspace "distances" to be measured in meters (and not in seconds either).

 3. Transitions of matter or energy into subspace or, vice versa, from subspace into real space might occur naturally.
 Subspace itself or domains accessible only through subspace are even believed to be populated by indigenous lifeforms (see 3.5 Subspace Phenomena).
 It really exists as a physical domain and not just as a mathematical model illustrating the effects of FTL propulsion.